troutlytics/troutlytics-frontend/README.md

     TypeScript - Used for adding type safety to JavaScript Chart.js - For creating interactive data visualizations leaflet.js - For creating an interactive map
+    SWR - For fetching, error handling, loading, and caching data

 #### Contributing